The Truth About Gut Parasites - Should I Be Worried?

 Keep reading to learn about common parasites, how to avoid them, symptoms of a parasite infection, and treatment options.

-What are intestinal parasites?
+What are gut parasites?

-First let’s define parasite.
+First, let’s define parasite.
 Intestinal parasites are organisms that invade the intestinal tract after a person ingests contaminated food or water [1].
 They are not bacteria, and they are not viruses.
-Instead they fall into two main categories: protists and helminths [2], [3].
+Instead, they fall into two main categories: protists and helminths [2], [3].

 Protists

 Protists are eukaryotes (this just means cells with a nucleus) that are not fungi, plants, or animals [3].
-They are made up of just one cell, so they aren’t visible to the naked eye.The most common protist parasites in humans are listed below.
+They are made up of just one cell, so they aren’t visible to the naked eye.
+The most common protist parasites in humans are listed below.
 All of these protist parasites are typically picked up from contaminated food or water.

-• Blastocystis is the most common genus of intestinal parasite in the United States and Canada.
+• Blastocystis is the most common genus of intestinal parasites in the United States and Canada.
 It can cause an infection (known as blastocystosis) with abdominal pain and diarrhea [4].
 However, people usually carry Blastocystis asymptomatically (meaning without symptoms) without even knowing it [5], [6].

 • Cryptosporidium, which causes cryptosporidiosis.